maykar/compact-custom-header/readme.md

 * Any icon button can be hidden, made a clock, or put into options menu.
 * Hide tabs from user's and devices.
 * Compact design that removes header text.
-* 12 or 24 hour display for time.
+* 12 or 24-hour display for time.

 ## Installation: